 If you have ever led a Church School class or another ministry event with children, you know that classroom management is important.
 From my experience as a parent, special educator, and children’s ministry leader, I’ve learned that many issues that arise with classroom management can be prevented by being proactive, just like Aiden’s teacher communicated classroom expectations.
-I hope you find these suggestions for classroom management helpful; feel free to share your ideas in the comment box!
+I hope you find these suggestions for classroom management helpful!

 Before you begin leading, it’s important to understand the developmental level of the age group you are teaching, as it will help you plan your activities.
 If you’re unsure where to begin, talk with your children’s pastor or a local teacher to get some insight on realistic expectations for the children you serve.

 2. Preparation is key.

 If you are a teacher at your church, you should plan for the lesson and have all your supplies ready to use.
 Don't try to pull everything together when the students are with you.

 3. Focus on routine.

 Set up a basic routine for classroom time and communicate it with students and helpers.
 This is important especially because many churches have volunteers that rotate from week to week, so it is helpful if they are all using the same basic schedule for the class.
 Students will then know what to expect, taking away some anxiety.